WindChimeRan/NREPapers2019/README.md

     | GNN | new task | new perspective

     > This paper considers multi-hop relation extraction, which constructs a fully-connected graph for all entities in a sentence.
 Experiments show that modeling entity-relation as a graph signifcantly improves the performance.
-2. :bulb: **Entity-Relation Extraction as Multi-turn Question Answering** _Xiaoya Li, Fan Yin, Zijun Sun, Xiayu Li
+2. :star: **Entity-Relation Extraction as Multi-turn Question Answering** _Xiaoya Li, Fan Yin, Zijun Sun, Xiayu Li
     Arianna Yuan, Duo Chai, Mingxin Zhou and Jiwei Li_ ACL2019